peebeebee/g_raph_/README.md

 4. Type `grunt watch` in the console (from within the theme folder)

 ## On the stylesheets
-This theme uses Less (<http://lesscss.org/>) for styling.
+This theme uses Sass (<http://sass-lang.com>) for styling.

 ## On Grunt automation
 Grunt uses the following tasks:
- - Less compiler with css mapping!
+ - Sass compiler with css mapping!
  - CSS postprefixer (for cross-browser stuff)
  - Image optimalisation
  - JS Lint